YuehHanChen/Trending-YouTube-Video-Analysis/README.md

 ## Dataset Overview
 YouTube (the world-famous video sharing website) maintains a list of the top trending videos on the platform.
 According to Variety magazine, “To determine the year’s top-trending videos, YouTube uses a combination of factors including measuring users interactions (number of views, shares, comments and likes).
 Note that they’re not the most-viewed videos overall for the calendar year”.
 Top performers on the YouTube trending list are music videos (such as the famously virile “Gangam Style”), celebrity and/or reality TV performances, and the random dude-with-a-camera viral videos that YouTube is well-known for.
 Dataset from https://www.kaggle.com/datasnaek/youtube-new.

+## File explananation
+- The main analysis file is Trending-YouTube-Video-Analysis.ipynb
+- The final visualization is in Visualization.slides.html (you can download it to see the result in slides.)

 ## Research Question:
 1. Which region got most views?
 2. What are the average time for potential videos to get to trending in each region?